traffloat/traffloat/docs/design/fluid.md

 Diffusion is the mixing of fluid mass due to concentration difference regardless of net flow direction.
 Heat convection similarly, exchanging heat energy due to mutual diffusion.

-1. Base diffusion rate: area / length \* delta time
+1. Base diffusion rate: area / length \* delta time \* temperature average
 2. Molar typed diffusion rate: base diffusion rate / typed diffusive viscosity \* concentration gradient
   - where concentration of a fluid type in a mixture is the molar quantity divided by the volume of its storage
 3. Typed heat convection rate: base diffusion rate / typed diffusive viscosity \* specific heat capacity